- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 192.168.0.0/24192.168.1.0/24192.168.2.0/24192.168.3.0/24

-Can these be summarized into a single supernet?
-To find out, convert the third octet of each network to binary and look for the common prefix:
+Can these become one supernet?
+Convert the third octet of each network to binary and look for the common prefix:

 192.168.0.0 → 192.168.00000000.0